Dilipchauhan1998/boolean-as-a-service/README.md

 export MYSQL_DB_NAME="xxxxxx"
 ```
 ## Installation
-Clone the repository and keep it in the $GOPATH
+Clone the repository and keep it in the $GOPATH <br />
-Open the terminal and run
+Open the terminal and run <br />
 ```sh
  $ cd path-to-boolean-as-a-service/boolean-as-a-service
 ```
-Install all required packages
+Install all required packages <br />
 ```sh
  $ go get
 ```